alexis-moins/pm/README.md

-  unlink     Remove the link to the pm script update     Update to the latest version env        Show environment information template   template related commands
+  unlink     Remove the link to the pm script update     Update to the latest version env        Show environment information template   Template related commands cd         Navigate to your pm home in a new shell

 Project Commands:
-  new        Create a new empty project clone      Clone a remote git repository open       Open a project filter     Filter projects by name list       List projects
+  new        Create a new empty project clone      Clone a remote git repository open       Open a project list       List projects

 Options: